brunonevado/cleanfasta2/README.md

 Will read fasta file and write new fasta file filtering sites and sequences according to different criteria
-Usage example: cleanFasta2 -infile infile.fas -outfile outfile.fas -maxMissing 50 [-verbose 1] [ -winsize 1000000 ] [ -samples samples.txt ] [-format fasta/vcf/stats] [-gff annot.gff -scaffold scaf1 -include 0 -feature repeat_region -perFeature 0] [-mergeCDS 0]
+Usage example: cleanFasta2 -infile infile.fas -outfile outfile.fas -maxMissing 50 [-verbose 1] [ -winsize 1000000 ] [ -samples samples.txt ] [-format fasta/vcf/stats] [-gff annot.gff -scaffold scaf1 -include 0 -feature repeat_region -perFeature 0] [-mergeCDS 0]  [-strictNames 1]

 -infile: input fasta file, should be desinterleaved!
 -outfile: output fasta file.
 If using windows or gff, will be used as prefix.